Tree Tomato Salad with Kohlrabi & Vegan Balsamic Dressing (Fresh Summer Side)

 Serve perfect discs of kohlrabi in this refreshing Tree Tomato Salad to impress your guests.
 Add splashes of balsamic glaze and serve with sweet pops of pomegranate and peppery radishes.
 This salad is made for entertaining!

-Why You’ll Love This Tree Tomato Salad
+Why This Tree Tomato Salad Works So Well

 The first few times I ate kohlrabi, I had no idea I was even eating it.
 It was mixed through a slaw, and it was so delicious I just wolfed it down!
-For this recipe, I wanted to showcase the vegetable by slicing it as is and forming the base of the salad.

-During the winter, my love affair with the tree tomato continues, and I can’t help but use it as often as I can in dishes.
 Most people use it in sweet dishes, just like we have with our Cherry Tamarillo Salad with Lemon Thyme but adding it fresh into salads is just so delicious!

-The combination of the kohlrabi and tree tomato is wonderful.
 Combining the thick balsamic glaze with the soft and juicy flesh of the tree tomato and the crunchy and slight peppery bite of the kohlrabi is heavenly!

 Oh, and did I mention there is no cooking required?